Bergen-Belsen concentration camp: Legal prosecution

 Eleven of the defendants were sentenced to death.
 They included Kramer, Volkenrath and Klein.
 The executions by hanging took place on December 13, 1945, in Hamelin.
 Fourteen defendants were acquitted (one was excluded from the trial due to illness).
 Of the remaining 19, one was sentenced to life in prison but he was executed for another crime.
 Eighteen were sentenced to prison for periods of one to 15 years; however, most of these sentences were subsequently reduced significantly on appeals or pleas for clemency.
 By June 1955, the last of those sentenced in the Belsen trial had been released.
 Ten other members of the Belsen personnel were tried by later military tribunals in 1946 and 1948, with five of them being executed.

 Denazification courts were created by the Allies to try members of the SS and other Nazi organisations.
 Between 1947 and 1949 these courts initiated proceedings against at least 46 former SS staff at Belsen.
 Around half of these were discontinued, mostly because the defendants were considered to have been forced to join the SS.
 Those who were sentenced received prison terms of between four and 36 months or were fined.
 As the judges decided to count the time the defendants had spent in Allied internment towards the sentence, the terms were considered to have already been fully served.

 Only one trial was ever held by a German court for crimes committed at Belsen, at Jena in 1949; the defendant was acquitted.
 More than 200 other SS members who were at Belsen have been known by name but never had to stand trial.
-No German soldier was ever put on trial for crimes committed against the inmates of the POW camps at Bergen-Belsen, albeit some were tried for participating in death marches headed towards Bergen-Belsen and in the region around it, despite the fact that the International Military Tribunal at Nuremberg had found in 1946 that the treatment of Soviet POWs by the Wehrmacht constituted a war crime.
+No German soldier was ever put on trial for crimes committed against the inmates of the POW camps at Bergen-Belsen, although some were tried for participating in death marches headed towards Bergen-Belsen and in the region around it, despite the fact that the International Military Tribunal at Nuremberg had found in 1946 that the treatment of Soviet POWs by the Wehrmacht constituted a war crime.